Mediation in the Middle District

 Mediation Process

 The mediation process generally involves a joint meeting with all parties and counsel to discuss the case and each side's position.
-After this meeting the mediator will meet with each side individually for a full discussion of that side's case.
-Throughout the process the goal of the mediator is to assist the parties in negotiating a settlement.
-Often the mediator will provide to the parties a frank, honest opinion about the strengths and weaknesses of their case.
+After this meeting, the mediator will meet with each side individually for a full discussion of that side's case.
+Throughout the process, the goal of the mediator is to assist the parties in negotiating a settlement.
+Often the mediator will provide the parties a frank, honest opinion about the strengths and weaknesses of their case.
 Often an objective viewpoint assists parties in making good decisions about settlement.

 Initiating Mediation